emertola/fx-calculator/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Note

+Please don't get confused on having 2 contributors written in this repo.
+Both are my accounts (one is personal and the other is office account).